-- Install OCA with its own OracleAS Metadata Repository, or - Install another Oracle AS Metadata Repository for Oracle Internet Directory replication.
+- Install OCA with its own OracleAS Metadata Repository, or - Install another OracleAS Metadata Repository for Oracle Internet Directory replication.

-You cannot use this procedure to install other Oracle Identity Management components (Oracle AS Single Sign-On, Oracle Delegated Administration Services, or Oracle Directory Integration and Provisioning).
+It is unlikely that you would use this procedure to install other Oracle Identity Management components (OracleAS Single Sign-On, Oracle Delegated Administration Services, or Oracle Directory Integration and Provisioning), because this procedure installs a new OracleAS Metadata Repository.
 To install Oracle Identity Management components without OracleAS Metadata Repository, follow the procedure in Section 6.24, "Installing Oracle Identity Management Components Only (Excluding Oracle Internet Directory)".